 In 2019, as part of Effie’s 50th anniversary celebrations, Effie Europe introduced a special recognition – Best of the Best Europe – to recognise the most effective marketing efforts in the region.
-This track was open to past Gold Effie winners.
+This track was open to past Gold/Grand Effie winners.
 In order to celebrate effective work across all of Europe, the programme is now open to entries from countries without an Effie programme as well.

-The 2021 Best of Europe Awards welcomes 2020 Gold Effie Winners from local Effie programmes, as well as entries from countries without an Effie programme that have run between 1 January 2019 and 31 March 2021.
-The category is split into an Effie Partner track (for the 2020 Gold Winners) and a track for the non-Effie markets.
+The 2022 Best of Europe Awards welcomes 2021 Gold/Grand Effie Winners from local Effie programmes, as well as entries from countries without an Effie programme that have run between 1 January 2020 and 31 March 2022.
+The category is split into an Effie Partner track (for the 2021 Gold/Grand Winners) and a track for the non-Effie markets.
 Campaigns can be entered into a maximum of two categories.
 Of those two categories, only one category submission may be an industry category.
-You are not required to enter a an industry category – you may enter two specialty categories instead.
+You are not required to enter an industry category – you may enter two specialty categories instead.
 If you’re not sure, or if you don’t see your product or service category listed here, contact us and we’ll try to help.

-Best of Europe - Effie Partner Track: any 2020 Gold Effie-winning campaign for a local Effie programme in Europe may be submitted and will automatically qualify for Final Round Judging:
+Best of Europe - Effie Partner Track: any 2021 Gold/Grand Effie-winning campaign from a local Effie programme in Europe may be submitted:

 Best of Europe – non-Effie markets: countries without an Effie program are welcomed to participate as well.
 Any effective marketing effort that ran in a country in Europe that you can tell a great results story about should be considered.
-Specifically, any campaign that ran between 1 January 2019 and 31 March 2021 may be submitted.
+Specifically, any campaign that ran between 1 January 2020 and 31 March 2022 may be submitted.
+Your entry will go through an additional judging round.